martiserra99/canvas-user-interface-docs/docs/1.how-to-use/3.create-types/4.view/2.lifecycle/lifecycle.md

 title: Lifecycle
 ---

-The view element goes through different lifecycle states and it performs different tasks in each one of them:
+The view element goes through different lifecycle states, and it performs different tasks in each one of them:

 - **Create**: It may perform some initial tasks and store some data if needed.